Lumif-ai/eliza-lumifai-starter/README.md

 # Eliza Lumifai Starter Kit

+## Testing with the Lumifai plugin and network locally

+You can download and link the Lumifai Eliza plugin by cloning [this repo](https://github.com/Lumif-ai/plugin-eliza-lumifai)

+To run the network locally, you can clone [this repo](https://github.com/Lumif-ai/network-workspace) and follow the instructions

 ## Edit the character files

 Open `src/character.ts` to modify the default character.
 Uncomment and edit.